MattLisson/UE-Style-Guide/README.md

 <a name="2.1.3"></a>
 #### 2.1.3 Never Use Unicode Characters And Other Symbols

 If one of your game characters is named 'Zoë', its folder name should be `Zoe`.
-Unicode characters can be worse than [Spaces](#2.1.2) for engineering tool and some parts of UE4 don't support Unicode characters in paths either.
+Unicode characters can be worse than [Spaces](#2.1.2) for engineering tool and some parts of UE don't support Unicode characters in paths either.

 Related to this, if your project has [unexplained issues](https://answers.unrealengine.com/questions/101207/undefined.html) and your computer's user name has a Unicode character (i.e. your name is `Zoë`), any project located in your `My Documents` folder will suffer from this issue.
 Often simply moving your project to something like `D:\Project` will fix these mysterious issues.